 - 3. After a request for an appeal has been received it will be reviewed to determine if there is sufficient justification for a hearing. - 4.
-If the Vice President of Airport Operations determines there is justification for a hearing, the Vice President of Airport Operations will contact the individual and schedule a date, time and location for the hearing. - 5.
+If the Director of Airport Operations determines there is justification for a hearing, the Director of Airport Operations will contact the individual and schedule a date, time and location for the hearing. - 5.
 The individual may bring his or her supervisor to the hearing or any other individual who was present during the incident.
-The Vice President of Airport Operations will attempt to render a decision at the conclusion of the hearing, although doing so at a later date may be required. - The Vice President of Airport Operations will send a letter to the individual and their supervisor within ten (10) business days of the hearing, advising the determination of the appeal.
+The Director of Airport Operations will attempt to render a decision at the conclusion of the hearing, although doing so at a later date may be required. - 6.
+The Director of Airport Operations will send a letter to the individual and their supervisor within ten (10) business days of the hearing, advising the determination of the appeal.

-Individuals who wish to appeal the decision of the Vice president of Airport Operations may make a written request for an administrative review by the Senior Vice President and Chief Operating Officer.
-The Senior Vice President and Chief Operating Officer at his/her discretion may choose to review the incident and penalty assigned or accepts the decision of the Vice president of Airport Operations.
+Individuals who wish to appeal the decision of the Director of Airport Operations may make a written request for an administrative review by the Senior Vice President and Chief Operating Officer.
+The Senior Vice President and Chief Operating Officer at his/her discretion may choose to review the incident and penalty assigned or accepts the decision of the Director of Airport Operations.
 The decision rendered by the Senior Vice President and Chief Operating Officer will be final.

-APPENDIX C - Terminal 2 Common Use Gate Assignment Regulations Raleigh-Durham International Airport
+APPENDIX C - Terminal 1 and 2 Common Use Gate Assignment Regulations Raleigh-Durham International Airport